For those who ask, “What have you written?”

 Nominated for Reader’s Choice at The Romance Review

 SOMEWHERE IN TIME SERIES: WHERE THE PAST MEETS THE PRESENT!
-(I am at work on new titles for this series for 2017).

 The idea behind my ‘Somewhere in Time series’ is that the story opens in an old home, (I love old homes!) so far Virginia, and then transports the reader back in time either in the same house or another place entirely, such as the Scottish Highlands.